 Negative emotions can be described as any feeling which causes you to be miserable and sad.
 These emotions make you dislike yourself and others, and reduce your confidence and self-esteem, and general life satisfaction.

 Emotions that can become negative are hate, anger, jealousy and sadness.
 Yet, in the right context, these feelings are completely natural.
 Negative emotions can dampen our enthusiasm for life, depending on how long we let them affect us and the way we choose to express them.

 Holding onto negative emotions causes a downward spiral

 Negative emotions stop us from thinking and behaving rationally and seeing situations in their true perspective.
 When this occurs, we tend to see only what we want to see and remember only what we want to remember.
 This only prolongs the anger or grief and prevents us from enjoying life.

 The longer this goes on, the more set the problem becomes.
 Dealing with negative emotions inappropriately can also be harmful – for example, expressing anger with violence.

 Emotions are complex reactions

-Emotions are psychological (what we think) and biological (what we feel).
+Emotions are complex reactions involving many biological and physiological processes within our bodies.
 Our brain responds to our thoughts by releasing hormones and chemicals, which send us into a state of arousal.
 All emotions come about in this way, whether positive or negative.